The following programs are supported by the College of Medicine's Office of Diversity, Equity and Inclusion (ODEI).

 This program was created to provide scholarships for admitted students at the College of Medicine who come from groups that traditionally have been underrepresented in the community of physicians and who have expressed an interest in practicing in a location that traditionally has been medically underserved.

 In 2008, Kenneth Davis, MD, and his wife, Johnie, created the Lucy Oxley, MD, African American Medical Student Scholarship at the College of Medicine.
 Oxley was the first African-American to earn a medical degree at the UC College of Medicine.
 The Oxley Scholarship is an endowment fund within the Marilyn Hughes Gaston Scholars Program at the College of Medicine.

 Cincinnati Medical Association Scholarships

-The Office of Diversity and Inclusion is honored to partner with the Cincinnati Medical Association to support our medical students.
+The ODEI is honored to partner with the Cincinnati Medical Association to support our medical students.

 The Cincinnati Medical Association (CMA) Scholarship Fund is an endowed fund that awards an annual scholarship to medical students who demonstrate financial need, diverse background and strong potential for academic excellence.

 The CMA also provides additional scholarships to UC College of Medicine students through its annual scholarship gala.

 Need-based scholarships are awarded to medical students who demonstrate need before they are awarded institutional need-based loans.
 All students who submit parental information are automatically considered for these scholarships.

 The scholarships will be awarded to as many students as possible depending on the availability of funds.